 Metric: More than 1000 partners

 Product Goal -illustration

-Some of you might say it a broad vision, while others might term it as a goal.
+Some of you might say it is a broad vision, while others might term it a goal.
 When you determine the Product Goal, context is practically everything.

 Characteristics of Product Goal from the perspective of a Scrum Team: